k2-fsa/sherpa/docs/source/onnx/qnn/run-executables-on-your-phone.rst

 Run executables on your phone with adb
 ======================================

-In :ref:`build-sherpa-onx-for-qualcomm-npu`, we have described how to generate executable files.
+In :ref:`build-sherpa-onnx-for-qualcomm-npu`, we have described how to generate executable files.
 This section describes how to run them with QNN models on your phone with adb.